rampantdev/100-days-of-code/log.md

 #Python
 Reworked the chat program to use event-driven architecture.

+### Day 15: May 9, 2017 - Classes
+#Python
+Refreshed myself on classes.
+Implemented a couple simple examples in python.

 ### Day 0: February 30, 2016 (Example 1)
 ##### (delete me or comment me out)